 Now that you know exactly what you need to run your business today and in the future, you’re ready to start looking for a POS provider.

-What is the best POS system suitable for Shopify platform?
+What is the best POS system suitable for the Shopify platform?

 Lightspeed is a well-known POS business that focuses on retail, restaurants, and golf.
 This solution is a leading branch of Lightspeed with powerful features for large companies.
 They go after chain retailers and other businesses with more than one location.